 Action: What inspires you?

 Action: What motivates you?

 Action: How can you fuel your energy today?

+Action: What three actions will you take this week to

+ward success?

+1

+2

+3.

 Nothing in the world will take away persistence.
 Talent will not; nothing is more common than an unsuccessful man with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.